 In 2007, public sector debt was close to a record low.
 The recession was due to a global financial crisis, but in the minds of voters, it became Labour’s decision to moderately increase spending on the NHS in the mid-2000s. that caused the financial crisis and economic woes of the UK.

 The Conservative chancellor latched on to the public fear of government borrowing, coming up with very strict fiscal rules, which – hardly any economist would support.
 Fears over Labour economic incompetence was a major factor in election defeat and the political support for austerity – despite evidence austerity is counter-productive in a recession and liquidity trap.

 Post Brexit Budget deficit.

-Post Brexit, the leading Conservative candidates have announced they will ignore these budget targets (which were frequently revised and never met).
+Post-Brexit, the leading Conservative candidates have announced they will ignore these budget targets (which were frequently revised and never met).
 This is good economics, in an economic downturn, the last thing you want to do is make a recession definite by an austerity budget.

 However, come the next election, the media’s past abhorrence of government debt will be quietly forgotten.
-Brexit supporting papers will suddenly find than in a time of difficulty (e.g. leaving the EU) government borrowing isn’t such a bad thing after all.
+Brexit supporting papers will suddenly find that in a time of difficulty (e.g. leaving the EU) government borrowing isn’t such a bad thing after all.